andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 As experienced Java developers know, in every java application - and particularly in web applications - there is a more or less complex hierarchy of class loaders, each class loader can have either none or exactly one parent.

 When a class is looked up for the first time, the current class loader will look for this class in its class path.

-Commonly known class loaders are: the bootstrap class loader, the extension class loader, the system class loader and the application class loader.
-In application server environments, the class loader hierarchy [can be even more complex](https://docs.oracle.com/cd/E19501-01/819-3659/beadf/index.html), with more participating class loaders.

 Class loaders are normally using a top-down approach for class lookup.
 So starting at the bootstrap class loader, the class loader hierarchy will be processed in reverse order.

 Starting with Java 9 and the introduction of modules, class loaders are enriched with a new capability: looking up _modules_ and retrieving _classes_ from therein.
 But let's have a look at the module concept first.

 ### Module Concept